NotStrahinja/ePasswordManager/README.md

 ## What is it?
 It is a free, open-source password manager written in Rust, aimed at Windows.
-Contributors are welcome.

-## How does it work?
+## What does it do?
-It uses the DPAPI on Windows to securely store the password database along with the key.
+It lets you generate or add your own passwords, stores them in a database and later encrypts them.

 ## Is it secure?
 Yes.
 Unless there are attacks specifically targeted at this program, your passwords are safe.